bedrocklinux/bedrocklinux-website/markdown/1.0beta2/knownissues.md

 alternative view of the filesystem.
 However, due to a technical implementation limitation it locks up when attempting to show an alternative view of itself.
 Do not configure `brp` to use any path which leads back to `/bedrock/brpath`.

+## {id="bru-acls-groups"} bru may not respect ACLs, supplementary groups

+The `bru` mount point only checks access via a processes' UID and GID; it currently does not fully support more sophisticated access mechanisms such as ACLs and supplementary groups.

 ## {id="stand-alone"} Cannot use a stratum as a stand-alone system